It’s World Teachers’ Day!

 3. Encourage and reward new ideas

 Create a supportive learning environment so your students feel encouraged, nurtured, and rewarded when they contribute.
 Allow for freedom of expression as often as possible and treat all contributions and suggestions with acceptance.

 4. Don’t just focus on your subject area

 Creativity doesn’t just come from one place, so make sure you draw from experiences outside of the classroom.
-Discuss a range of arts and other relevant topics, and have meaningful conversations about politics, current affairs, media or social issues.
+Discuss a range of performing arts and other relevant topics, and have meaningful conversations about politics, current affairs, media, or social issues.